openownership/openownership.beta/_resources/implementing-beneficial-ownership-transparency-in-the-kyrgyz-republic-extractives-sector-findings-and-recommendations.markdown

   recommendations in this report will also be relevant to other EITI countries implementing beneficial ownership transparency commitments in line with the EITI Standard.
 file: "/uploads/OPO%20Kyrgyz%20Republic%20Scoping%20Report%20Final.pdf"
-author: 'Louise Russell-Prywata & Jack Lord '
+author: 'Louise Russell-Prywata, Jack Lord '
 thumbnail-image: "/uploads/report-cover.JPG"
 ---